robbdouglas/jeopardy-game/README.md

 - h1 style
 - timer to answer the questions
 - already used questions must be disabled visually
+- create questions and remove placeholder
+- responsive design

+## Done

+- all comments in english --> done
 - if 1 player is playing, it must say "player" instead of "players" --> done
 - change categories --> done
-- create questions and remove placeholder
-- all comments in english --> done